tele-rotation in radiology

 Where will this rotation take place: This is a tele-rotation or telemedicine rotation.
 Therefore, you can take part in this rotation from anywhere in the world.

 Will a letter of recommendation be offered: Yes, assuming that the IMG meets the expectations of the rotation.
-Dr. Desai will provide the physician with guidelines that will improve the quality of the letter.
+Dr. Desai will provide the physician with guidelines which will improve the quality of the letter.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.
+Because you will be working with two attending physicians, you will have the opportunity to earn two letters of recommendation during this four-week experience.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.